-There are many different forms of low voltage alarms you can have on your quadcopter.
+There are many different forms of low voltage alarm you can have on your quadcopter.

-If you have a buzzer connected to the flight controller, or if you use one of those low voltage alarms that goes to the balance plug of your LiPo, it will beep when the voltage is low.
+If you have a buzzer connected to the flight controller, or if you use one of the low voltage alarms that goes to the balance plug of your LiPo, it will beep when the voltage is low.

-For pilots that fly longer range, one might get into situations where the quadcopter is too far away, and the buzzer on the quad cannot be heard.
-The best option in this case would be using an OSD to display the voltage on the live-streamed FPV video.
+For pilots that fly longer range, one might get into situations where the quadcopter is too far away for the buzzer on the quad to be heard.
+The best option in this case would be to use an OSD to display the voltage in the FPV feed.

-Similar reason to using the OSD, Telemetry is a great alternative to OSD (and it can also be a backup system that runs in parallel to OSD).
+Similar to OSD, Telemetry is another great way to monitor your battery usage, it can also be a backup system used in conjunction with OSD.

-Many radio transmitters like the Frsky Taranis can display battery voltage on the screen.
-You can even set it up to speak to you what the values are in human voice!
+Many radio transmitters can display battery voltage on the screen.
+The Frsky Taranis can even be configured to speak vocal alerts and read out voltages.